anusii/notepod/README.md

 a Pull Request.
 The app is implemented in [Flutter](https://flutter.dev) using [solidpod](https://pub.dev/packages/solidpod) for Flutter to manage the Solid Pod interactions.
-Thanks.
+Thank you.

 ## Introduction